vijexa/IoT-Grow-Lamp/README.md

 Password of your Wi-Fi network.

 #### (int) lamp_pin

 Pin to which your relay/mosfet/etc is connected.
 Note that NodeMCU pin numbers differs from ESP8266 GPIO.
+More info [here](https://nodemcu.readthedocs.io/en/master/en/modules/gpio/).

 #### (string) time_server